NicolasKiely/acc_intel_mini_proj/README.md

 In the view layer, arguments and data are passed from a user or client, parsed, invokes controller actions, and returns formatted data.

+The data/ directory holds input data, logs, and the database itself.

 ## Environment Variables